For Teens

 What is teen dating violence?

-It is violence or the threat of violence in a dating relationship.
-This violence can be sexual, physical, verbal or emotional, or a combination of these.
+Teen dating violence is the use or threat of violence in a dating relationship.
+Violence can be physical, emotional, sexual, financial, spiritual, technological, or a combination of these.

 What does teen dating violence look like?

-• Checking your cell phone or social networking account (such as facebook, myspace, etc.) without permission
+- Checking your cell phone or social networking account (such as Instagram, Snapchat, etc.) without permission

 What to do if you think you are experiencing teen dating violence: